tempire/festival/articles/sponsor-danceaway.md

 There's more though - did you know DanceAway also has a <a href="http://danceawaydesigns.com/collections/yoga-and-activewear">unique line of Yoga-wear</a>?
 It's pretty nifty stuff you won't find anywhere else.
 What's more, they're offering a special promotion of 40% of select yoga outfits, so you can look cute for a low price.

+DanceAway is more than just a shop, they're involved in the community - their weekly blog tells you what's going on and gives you inside reviews on the latest products.
+They have decades (literally, decades) of experience.
+When you walk in the store, tell them where you're dancing and they probably aleady know the details of what you need.

 <a href="http://danceawaydesigns.com/collections/yoga-and-activewear/products/tie-dye-waist-yoga-pant"><img src="http://cdn.shopify.com/s/files/1/0150/1774/products/t_partypant_medium.jpg?71" margin: 8px 38px 0 0; padding: 0; background: 0;" align="left" /></a>

 They've also expanded with their new West Coast Swing corner - hot little outfits and super cute dresses chosen specifically for you to stand out on the floor.